 For a product to be truly human-edible, all of the ingredients within the product must be human-edible, and the product also must be manufactured, packaged and held in accordance with certain federal regulations.
 When all of those conditions are met together in one item, then a product can be labeled as “human-grade.”

-A claim that dog food is “human-grade” or “human-quality” implies that the food being referred to is edible for people.
-Unfortunately, however, that claim can be misleading, since the the terms “human-grade” or “human-quality” have no real legal definition and don’t necessarily always correlate to “healthy” food items for your pet.
+It's very possible that human-grade dog food could be worth the extra expense that is sometimes associated with these products.
+Unfortunately, however, that claim can be misleading.
+A claim that dog food is “human-grade” or “human-quality” implies that the food being referred to is edible for people, and since the the terms “human-grade” or “human-quality” have no real legal definition, they don’t necessarily always correlate to “healthy” food items for your pet.

 Other dog food diets also have terms that are important to understand.
 For example, dog food products that state they are “USDA organic,” typically have stricter standards that require a product to be made without synthetic pesticides and genetic engineering may not be used during production.
 On the flip side, dog food and products labeled as “natural” can occasionally be misleading by how they are represented on packaging.
 While AAFCO has defined what “natural” pet food means, there are often cases of pet food manufacturers stretching the intention of the definition.